 Attention isn't a new metric.
 It's been used to measure the value of TV advertising for years but it's rarely applied in the social space.
 Given influencer marketing is often being used by brands for top of funnel awareness, the same reason they're investing heavily in TV, it's the perfect metric to use when comparing your influencer marketing spend to other awareness driving efforts.
 To get to an attention metric for influencer marketing, you must first get comfortable with a few assumptions about the time spent with your influencer content.
 For example, our attention model, based on research into how long it takes a user to conduct certain actions on a social post values comments and shares at 16 seconds but likes or reactions at just 2 seconds.

 Similar to an attention model, you have to be comfortable with a few assumptions here but those assumptions can be based on facts.
 To calculate content value, you must look at the types of content assets generated in a campaign and, assuming you've secured appropriate rights, assign a value to each.
 To determine the value, consider what it would have cost you to procure a similar asset without paying a premium for the influencer's name or promotion of that asset.
 For example, we value the cost of an image at $150.
 Yes, a brand photo shoot can cost in the tens of thousands of dollars range, however, we also consider the fact that the brand isn't staging these photos themselves and may not use every single one.
 Even still, we know $150 is a pretty conservative value to place on the photos but we've found underestimating the value is better when presenting content value to the c-suite then mistakenly overvaluing them.

 Curious how we could apply one or more of these ROI models for your brand?
-Contact us using the form below to set up a free consultation.
+Contact our agency now using the form below to set up a free consultation.